Individual and Community Support

 - Dean on Call

-- Division of Student Life staff able to access a network of responders including MIT Police, MIT Medical, Student Support Services, Residential Life Program staff, and others.
+- Division of Student Life staff able to access a network of responders including MIT Police, MIT Health, Student Support Services, Residential Life Program staff, and others.
 (Dial 100 from campus phones or 617-253-1212 to reach MIT Police, then ask to speak to the Dean on Call.
 The service is available Monday through Friday, 5PM – 9AM, and all weekend on Saturday and Sunday and on MIT-observed holidays).

 - Staff in the Office of Graduate Education provide advice and counsel on a variety of issues including faculty/student relationships, changing your advisor, conflict negotiation, funding, academic progress, interpersonal concerns, and a student’s rights and responsibilities.
 They can also help with excused absences and provide clarification about Graduate Policies and Procedures.